jpauty/playground-functional-python/markdowns/aidKit.md

 ## I want to combine the collection's items with some random computation

 I have something for you, but you may not like it: `reduce`.
 It's our all-in-one medicine, in a way or another it should cure you !

+# I can't help creating classes and methods

+This is good.
+The goal is not to stop using OOP.
+OOP is good to architect your project, for programming in the large

+# I want to learn more !

+Here are some links:
+ * Python's [functional how-to](https://docs.python.org/3/howto/functional.html).
+It covers what we saw here, and much more functions.
+Especially the [functools module](https://docs.python.org/3/library/functools.html) which contains other useful function such as `repeat` or `product`.